Sandra Ndale Gift Thompson

 Queen Margaret University

-STEKA has a memorandum of understanding with Queen Margaret University in Edinburgh which has waived fees for educating two of STEKA’s young adults to enable them to help develop and sustain the STEKA Centre.
-Sandra can now create social media content to communicate all that’s happening there and Gift is learning about public sociology to help design and develop international workshops and to develop leadership and community capacity building skills to help secure the sustainability of the Centre for years to come.
+STEKAskills and STEKA have a memorandum of understanding with Queen Margaret University in Edinburgh which has waived fees for educating 3 of STEKA’s young adults to enable them to help develop and sustain the STEKA Centre.
+Sandra and Abigail can now create social media content to communicate all that’s happening there and Gift is learning about public sociology to help design and develop international workshops and to develop leadership and community capacity building skills to help secure the sustainability of the Centre for years to come.
 QMU students are dedicated to their relationship with the STEKA Centre and to inspiring other young people in the Global North to get involved too.

 Rotary - Portobello